limine-bootloader/limine/PHILOSOPHY.md

 ### What?
 But what if someone modifies the config file!
 Ha!
 You clearly have not thought about that!

 We have.
 While this is a pointless effort on legacy x86 BIOS, it is a reasonable expectation on UEFI systems with Secure Boot.
 Limine provides a way to modify its own EFI executable to bake in the BLAKE2B checksum of the config file itself.
-The EFI executable gets then enrolled or otherwise verified by the Secure Boot loader through, eg., the shim project.
-This prevents modifications being done to the config file (and in turn the checksums contained there) from going unnoticed.
+The EFI executable can then get signed with a key added to the firmware's keychain.
+This prevents modifications to the config file (and in turn the checksums contained there) from going unnoticed.

 ### What about ext2/3/4?
 Why is that supported then?